Looking for a foreclosure or REO property in ?

 It's commonly though that any REO must be a steal and an opportunity for easy money.
 This isn't always true.
 You have to be very careful about buying a REO if your intent is profit from the sell.
 While it's true that the bank is usually anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 The bargains with money making potential exist, and many people do very well flipping foreclosures.
 But there are also many REO's that are not good buys and not likely to turn a profit.

-Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for taking offers.
-Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
+Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-Then it will be your decision whether to accept their counter, or submit another counter offer.
-Realize, you'll be contending with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+Once you've submitted your offer, you can expect the bank to counter offer.
+Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Realize, you'll be dealing with a process that usually involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.